prismelabs/prismeanalytics.com/docs/docs/02-set-up/01-configuration/02-configure-client-script.md

+---
+pagination_prev: set-up/configuration/configure-server/server-modes
+---

 # Configure Client Script

 User tracking is done via an ultra light script tag added to pages of your website.
-Script is served at by Prisme Analytics instances at `/static/m.js`.
+This script is served by Prisme Analytics instances at `/static/m.js`.
 You can consult its content [here](https://github.com/prismelabs/analytics/blob/master/internal/embedded/static/m.js).

-This script is statically served (e.g. no templating) so you must be configure it using [data-attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes).
+This script is statically served (e.g. no templating) so configuration is done via [data-attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes).

 ## Configuration Options